huynhjeffrey4-design/MealForge-meal-planner/docs/testing.md

 Tests are automatically run in our CI pipeline on every pull request and merge to main branches.

-## Best Practices

-1. **Test Independence**: Each test should be independent and not rely on the state from other tests
-2. **Arrange-Act-Assert**: Structure tests with clear setup, action, and verification phases
-3. **Descriptive Names**: Use clear test method names that describe what is being tested
-4. **Focus on Behavior**: Test what the code does, not how it does it
-5. **Keep Tests Fast**: Tests should run quickly to provide rapid feedback
-6. **Test Edge Cases**: Include tests for boundary conditions and error scenarios
-7. **Maintain Tests**: Update tests when requirements change

 ## Troubleshooting

 If tests are failing: